Export Control & Combating Terrorist Financing

 A Strong and Sustainable National Framework

-Steps taken by the UAE include increasing investigations and prosecutions around illicit financial transactions, boosting international cooperation, and better aligning virtual asset regulation with international standards.
+Recent steps taken by the UAE include increasing investigations and prosecutions around illicit financial transactions, boosting international cooperation and better aligning virtual asset regulation with international standards.

 The UAE Strongly Supports and Fully Enforces UN Sanctions

-The UAE is unwavering in its obligation under Chapter VII of the United Nations Charter and relevant EU Council Resolutions to freeze, without delay, all funds or other assets of any person, group or entity designated by the UN Security Council or a relevant UN Security Council Committee associated with Iran’s or the Democratic People’s Republic of Korea’s nuclear or ballistic missile activities.
-The UAE works to ensure that no funds or other assets are made available to or for the benefit of any such person, group or entity either by a UAE national or any person or entity within UAE territory.
+The UAE is unwavering in its obligation under Chapter VII of the United Nations Charter and relevant EU Council Resolutions to freeze, without delay, all funds or other assets of any person, group or entity associated with Iran’s or the Democratic People’s Republic of Korea’s nuclear or ballistic missile activities, as designated by the UN Security Council or a relevant UN Security Council Committee.
+The UAE works to ensure that no funds or other assets are made available to or for the benefit of any such person, group or entity, either by a UAE national or any person or entity within UAE territory.

 A Stringent Export Control Law with Stiff Penalties